Efficient Active Deep Decoding of Linear Codes using Importance Sampling: Acquisition Function and its Approximation

 \section{Acquisition Function and its Approximation}

-The selection of data points to be labeled is accomplished using an acquisition function, which is utilized to determine the appropriate location for querying the next batches.
-In this particular section, we introduce an acquisition function that relies on error probabilities conditioned on shells of a specific thickness.
-This function aids in generating samples that are close to the decision boundary.
+The data point selection process involves using an acquisition function to determine where to label the next batches.
+One such acquisition function introduced in this section relies on error probabilities conditioned on shells of a specific thickness.

 To do so, first, consider the problem of generating samples for all-zero transmission over the AWGN channel with the noise density probability function $f(\mathbf{z})$ and with BPSK modulation.
-The sampling process for generating $\mathbf{z}$ can be equivalently done by uniformly selecting $\hat{z}$ as the unit vector in the direction of $\mathbf{z}$, i.e., $\hat{z} = \sfrac{\mathbf{z}}{\Vert \mathbf{z} \Vert}$, and scaling it by the magnitude or radius $r = \Vert \mathbf{z} \Vert$, which follows the scaled Chi distribution, i.e.
+The sampling process for generating $\mathbf{z}$ can be equivalently done by uniformly selecting $\hat{z}$ as the unit vector in the direction of $\mathbf{z}$, i.e., $\hat{z} = \frac{\mathbf{z}}{\Vert \mathbf{z} \Vert}$, and scaling it by the magnitude or radius $r = \Vert \mathbf{z} \Vert$, which follows the scaled Chi distribution \cite{leon2017probability}, i.e.